cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/microtubules/Microtubules-in-Vivo_CassimerisTran.md

 - PDMS: can be made from scratch or bought in ready-to-use form (Gel Pak)
 - EDC, Sulfo-NHS, MES: purchased from Sigma

-**Additional References**:
-- Azioune et al. (2009): simple and rapid process for single cell micro-patterning
-- Blimmel et al. (2007): protein repellent properties of covalently attached PEG coatings
-- Chen et al. (1997): geometric control of cell life and death
-- Csucs et al. (2003): microcontact printing of novel co-polymers in combination with proteins
-- Cuvelier et al. (2003): micropatterned adherent/repellent glass surfaces for studying spreading kinetics of individual red blood cells
-- Doyle et al. (2009): one-dimensional topography underlies three-dimensional fibrillar cell migration
-- Fink et al. (2007): comparative study and improvement of current cell micro-patterning techniques
-- Folch and Toner (2000): microengineering of cellular interactions
-- Ostuni et al. (2009): using self-assembled monolayers to pattern ECM proteins and cells on substrates
-- Pouthas et al. (2008): in migrating cells, the Golgi complex and position of the centrosome depend on geometrical constraints of the substratum
-- Tan et al. (2004): simple approach to micropattern cells on common culture substrates by tuning substrate wettability
-- Thry and Piel (2009): adhesive micropatterns for cells: a microcontact printing protocol
-- Thry et al. (2005): the extracellular matrix guides the orientation of the cell division axis
-- Whitesides et al. (2001): soft lithography in biology and biochemistry.

 ---

 ### Chapter 9: New and Old Reagents for Fluorescent Protein Tagging of Microtubules in Fission Yeast: Experimental and Critical Evaluation